Xuan-0808/Xuan-0808.github.io/projects.md

 **Project overview:** To establish a multi-country prospective cohort to execute health education and digital interventions on adolescents on nutrition, sexual and reproductive health, mental and physical health, health services utilization and substance use in eight Sub-Saharan African countries, India, and China. [[Detailed information]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4264839)<br>

 **My role:**
-  - Lead author of the cross-country research about "Co-occurrence of adolescent health risk behavior in Sub-Saharan Africa, India and China";
+  - **Lead author** of the cross-country research about "Co-occurrence of adolescent health risk behavior in Sub-Saharan Africa, India and China";
-  - Execute digital interventions through massage texts and brochures to improve adolescent health in China;
+  - Lead digital interventions through massage texts and brochures to improve adolescent health in China;
-  - Collect prospective cohort data via fieldwork and.or electronic surveys in 7 rural schools in China.
+  - Collect prospective cohort data via fieldwork and/or electronic surveys in 7 rural schools in China.

 <div align=center>
 <img src="/images/child.jpg" height=300>